Get exclusive member benefits & effect social change. Join Today

 In therapy sessions, you will learn how to recognize and control your anxious thoughts.
 Your therapist will also teach you how to calm yourself when upsetting thoughts arise.

-Your prescriber will most likely create a short-term medication plan and a long-term medication plan.
+If your doctor recommends drugs, they will most likely create a short-term medication plan and a long-term medication plan.

-Medicines called antidepressants work well for long-term treatment.
+Medications called antidepressants work well for long-term treatment.
 Some common antidepressants are:

-These medicines can take a few weeks to start working.
+These medications can take a few weeks to start working.
 They can also have side effects, such as dry mouth, nausea, and diarrhea.
 These symptoms bother some people so much that they stop taking these medications.

 Your doctor may prescribe both an anti-anxiety medication and an antidepressant.
-If so, you’ll probably only take the anti-anxiety medicine for a few weeks until your antidepressant starts working, or on an as-needed basis.
+If so, you’ll probably only take the anti-anxiety medication for a few weeks until your antidepressant starts working, or on an as-needed basis.

 Many people can find relief by adopting certain lifestyle habits.
 These may include: